ClaudiuGeorgiu/RiskInDroid/README.md

 **RiskInDroid** have been empirically tested on a dataset made of more than 6K malware samples and 112K apps.

+`NOTE:` the data collection and the experiments took place in late 2016.

 ## ❱ Publication